gbroiles/pwnchk/README.md

 # pwnchk

-Python scripts to bulk scan HIBP for lists of email addresses or passwords
+Python scripts to bulk scan haveibeenpwned.com (HIBP) for lists of email addresses or passwords